 The work smarter not harder type

 You’re not lazy.
 You just hate to waste time inventing new solutions when there are perfectly acceptable methods that already work.
 You prefer a smart approach to success, focusing on your unique skills where they can make a difference.
 You are not ashamed of using proven methods and tools and save yourself time and effort.
-Therefore, your entrepreneurship behaviour is best suited to a franchise option.
+Therefore, your entrepreneurship behavior is best suited to a franchise option.
 Franchise businesses mean you do not need to stretch your limits and take huge financial risks on the way.
 You join a chain that already knows its audience and has built operational processes.
 You can benefit from their best practice knowledge, existing merchandising and marketing strategies, and equipment.

 The genius disrupter

 Great ideas disrupt the way society thinks and operates.
-Great ideas revolutionise the world through disruption.
+Great ideas revolutionize the world through disruption.
 Disruption is a common practice in the tech sector, where genius ideas from people such as Steve Jobs brought the first “computer that can hold in your pocket” or smartphone to life.
 On paper, the idea sounded insane.
 Yet, several years down the line, Jobs’s pocket computer is still number one in sales.
-Nowadays, tech disruptions tend to come from ambitious, risk-taking startups who take a one-shot opportunity.
+Nowadays, tech disruptions tend to come from ambitious, risk-taking startups that take a one-shot opportunity.
 It is a tough path, but it can be highly rewarding for the right personality type.